Uniforms of the Regiment

 Andrew's and James' uniforms are typical of the early uniforms issued in the first year of the war.
 Consistency and practicality were not always the case in 1861, especially with the first regiments that went off to war.
 Early uniforms were mostly issued by the state and not by the U.S. Government in 1861, thus the many differences.
 The U.S. government supplied uniforms in late 1862.

 Few known photos exist of 31st Indiana Civil War enlisted men in their uniforms with arms.
 The uniforms of the 31st Indiana changed somewhat as the war drew on.
 As uniforms wore out, they would have been replaced by what was available at the time.
+The later uniform represented here is of Chesley F. Leake. (see below)

 The water color drawings (right) by the author represent the early and later style 31st Indiana V.I. uniforms.
 Andrew's depiction [Early Uniform] is based on the larger portrait of him and shows him with a navy blue 9 button blouse, navy blue forage cap and trousers.
-After the discovery of Andrew's original photo, changes need to be made to the water color drawing to correct details not previously known.

 Early Uniform